keenan-burnett/yeti_radar_odometry/README.md

 ./build/yeti/odometry <sequence_name>
 ```

 `localization.cpp` This program peforms metric localization between radar scans collected in opposite directions.
 This example relies data taken from our own platform, Boreas.

+In order to access our S3 bucket, you'll need to fill out this [google form](https://forms.gle/ZGtQhKRXkxmcAGih9) and wait a few days for our response:

 Dowload some example data for this using this script (54 GB):

 ```
 scripts/download_data.sh